Koontz Law - PLLC

 Self-Defense Laws

-North Carolina follows the Castle Doctrine, allowing individuals to use deadly force to defend themselves in their homes, vehicles, or workplaces without a duty to retreat if they believe it is necessary to prevent imminent death or serious bodily harm.
-Outside of your home, vehicle, or workplace, North Carolina law does not require you to retreat before using deadly force if you are in a place where you have a legal right to be and you believe such force is necessary to prevent imminent death or serious bodily harm.
+North Carolina follows the Castle Doctrine, allowing individuals to use deadly force to protect themselves in their homes, vehicles, or workplaces without a duty to retreat if they believe it is necessary to prevent imminent death or serious bodily harm.

 Contact Us For More Information